Sure, you could just order yourself a standard ukulele. That’s what most people would do. But where’s the joy in that?

 You could also be interested in building a ukulele with your kid as a fun project to do together.
 There are many much simpler and easier build-it-yourself ukulele kits that will give you some of the same feeling of accomplishment without so many hours dedicated to the pursuit.

 Let’s take a look at all the different options that exist for building a ukulele from easy to very advanced, and you can pick out whichever seems most suited to you.

 Great for: projects with kids, cheap custom projects

 These ukulele kits have much of the hard work done for you and can be finished in just 1-2 hours.
 Much of your work will be lining things up, screwing, sanding, and possibly drilling.

-Here are two great kits that fall into this category –
+Here are two kits that fall into this category –

-This Cigar Box Ukulele Kit by Musicmakers is a much more unique looking ukulele that will be sure to draw a lot of interest from anyone who sees it.
-Musicmakers estimates this kit can be built in about 90 minutes, and if you’d like to check out the kit instructions first so you know what you’re getting into, you can view the PDF instructions.
+This Ukulele Kit is a much more unique looking ukulele that will be sure to draw a lot of interest from anyone who sees it.
+C.B.
+Gitty estimates this kit can be built in about 90 – 120 minutes, and if you’d like to check out the kit instructions first so you know what you’re getting into, you can view the PDF instructions.

-This kit does require you to do some gluing, drilling, and sanding.
 This kit will take more attention to detail and patience than the kit above, but the results are a much more unique and cooler ukulele in the end.
-Here’s a video of one of these cigar box ukes being played –
+Here’s a video of one of these ukes being played –

-What’s also cool about this kit is the cigar boxes are unique, so your might not look anything similar to someone else’s who bought the same kit!
-Some people have also reported that they use the inside of the cigar box to carry their capo and tuners while they travel – very functional!
+What’s also cool about this kit is that the design is unique, so yours might not look anything similar to someone else’s who bought the same kit!
+Check it out here.

 Advanced Ukulele Kits